2. Understanding Topology

 border

-Add the following two snippets in the correct place (remember - library imports right at the top!!) to view your border:
+Add the following two snippets in the correct place (remember - imports right at the top!!) to view your border:

 from matplotlib.pyplot import subplots, savefig, title